KhronosGroup/OpenXR-Tutorials/tutorial/2-setup.rst

 Here, we store in a vector of strings the extension names that we would like to use. ``XR_EXT_DEBUG_UTILS_EXTENSION_NAME`` is a macro of a string defined in ``openxr.h``.
 The XR_EXT_debug_utils is extension that checks the validity of calls made to OpenXR, and can use a call back function to handle any raised errors.
 We will explore this extension more in :ref:`Chapter 2.1<2.1.2 XR_EXT_debug_utils>`.
 Depending on which ``XR_USE_GRAPHICS_API_...`` macro you defined, this code will add the relevant extension.

-Not all API layers and extensions are available to use, so we much check which ones can use.
+Not all API layers and extensions are available to use, so we much check which ones are available when OpenXR is initialized.
 We will use ``xrEnumerateApiLayerProperties()`` and ``xrEnumerateInstanceExtensionProperties()`` to check which ones the runtime can provide.
-We will do this by adding the following code to the ``CreateInstance()`` method.
+Let's do this now by adding the following code to the ``CreateInstance()`` method:

 .. literalinclude:: ../Chapter2/main.cpp
 	:language: cpp